TeamDevDev/course-assessment-fall-2024/tokens.md

 - [ ] I agree to abide by the Allegheny College Honor Code for resubmitted work.
 - [ ] I have used this template to create an issue and then send a direct message.

-**What is the URL of the GitHub repository that you to regain access to?**
+**What is the URL of the GitHub repository that you want to regain access to?**

 - [Name of the GitHub repository](Link to the GitHub repository)